linz/action-pull-request-lint/README.md

           jira: "error" # Require JIRA ticket references (default: "warn", options: "error", "warn", "off")
           jira-projects: "BM,TDE" # optional list of jira projects
 ```

+### Outputs

+The action produces a few useful outputs to allow consumer to process the pull request further

+- `commit-type`, the commit type, e.g. `feat`, `fix`, `chore` etc.
+- `commit-scope`, the commit scope (if exists in the pull request title)
+- `jira-issue-key`, the JIRA issue key value (if exists in the pull request title)